-Best Italian northern cities to visit
+Best cities to visit in Northern Italy

 Considered as Italy’s economic capital city, Milan is also one of Europe’s wealthiest cities and richest of the country – where fashion is seriously challenging Paris.
 This being said, Milano is so much more than a large Italian city where successful businesses settle.
 Milan is a great Italian town to visit for its history, culture, splendid architecture and art.
 You must have heard of the colossal Duomo Cathedral of Gothic architecture, but you will also be pleasantly surprised to discover one of the world’s most famous opera houses – La Scala – and Da Vinci paintings such as The Last Supper.
 A great compromise between the past and the future, Milan is a great destination for tasting a little bit of both worlds – the Italian way.